Introduction to adaptive models monitoring

 You can monitor the models to check their predictive performance, to obtain insight into how they work and which predictors they use, and to learn how these factors correlate to the outcome.

-Learn how to use adaptive models in decision strategies from the following Pega Academy courses:
+Learn how to use adaptive models in decision strategies from the Data Scientist mission on Pega Academy.

 In Prediction Studio, you can monitor the performance of adaptive models and their predictors to identify poorly performing models, predictors, or propositions.
 The following example illustrates a chart that shows the correlation between an adaptive model success rate and its performance: